ankilab/EG-ENAS/README.md

    deactivate
    ```

-Now, your environment is set up, and you are ready to run the project.

 ## Usage

 ### 1. Datasets
 To use our NAS framework, add image classification datasets to be tested in the folder **datasets**.
-As a default example, we include the [Sokoto dataset](https://data.ncl.ac.uk/articles/dataset/Sudoku_Dataset/26976121/1) [3], which is small, novel, and was used in the NAS Unseen Data Challenge 2024.
-The image below shos the datasets we tested with our EG-ENAS.
+As a default example, we include the [Sudoku dataset](https://data.ncl.ac.uk/articles/dataset/Sudoku_Dataset/26976121/1) [3], which is small, novel, and was used in the NAS Unseen Data Challenge 2024.
+As no benchmark score is provided for Sudoku dataset, we train a ResNet18 model and use the test_accuracy as benchmark.
+The image below shows the datasets we tested with our EG-ENAS.
 In **Configuration and Reproducibility** we provide the links for download them.

 ![Figure 2: Datasets](images/datasets_finish.png)
 *Figure 2: Datasets tested in our pipeline*